Kaha Sciences rat telemeters provide the ideal solution for research scientists looking to record high quality wireless telemetry signals.

 - Surgically implant the Telemeter.

-- Connect the SmartPad to a PowerLab via the BNC analog outputs.
+- Connect the SmartPad to a PowerLab and/or Instrument Interface via BNC.

 You are then ready to analyze your data using LabChart 8 or LabChart Lightning.